DoTheEvo/XCPng-basics/README.md

 #### Some aspects of XO

-* Once VMs are up and running XO is not required for them to function, but you **lose some functionality** if you would turn if off or disconnect.
+* Once VMs are up and running, XO is not required for them to function.
+But you **lose some functionality** if you would turn if off or disconnect.
   * **Backups schedule and their execution.**<br>
     XO is what manages backups, even the data of the VMs that are being backed up